aditya-xq/altcss/README.md

 - Design builder

 ## 📜 License
-Alt CSS is licensed under the MIT License.
+AltCSS is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## 🎉 Acknowledgments
 Special thanks to the Tailwind CSS community for their amazing work.
 Also, special mention to ChatGPT for being the awesome companion in helping with debugging, writing code and creative support.